 Before joining Shook, Melissa clerked for the Hon.
 Julie A. Robinson in the U.S. District Court for the District of Kansas after graduating first in her class from University of Kansas School of Law.
-She also has a degree in secondary education from Westminster College in Fulton, Missouri, and she taught high school mathematics in Jefferson City and the Saint Louis area.
+She also has a degree in secondary education from Westminster College in Fulton, Missouri, and she taught high school mathematics in Jefferson City and the St. Louis area.

 MMPA.
 Melissa defended a publisher and online retailer against a putative class action alleging unfair sales practices in the sale of foreign-language lessons.
 Within four months of the plaintiff’s initial complaint, the individual class representative’s claims were dismissed with prejudice and no class was certified.
 Bray v.
 Simon & Schuster, Inc., 2014 WL 2893202 (W.D.
 Mo.
 2014).

 Tobacco.
 Melissa has successfully represented tobacco companies in smoking-and-health cases.
 She has served on trial teams securing complete defense verdicts in E. Davis (M.D.
 Fla.
 2014) and E. Smith (Palm Beach Cty., FL 2016).
 Melissa has also served on a number of case teams securing dismissals before the cases proceeded to trial, including in Bougopoulos (D.N.H.
 2014).

 TCPA.
 Melissa has successfully petitioned the FCC for waiver of the opt-out notice requirement on solicited faxes for clients facing TCPA class actions alleging a failure to include the opt-out notice on their faxes.
 The successful petitions positioned the cases for favorable settlements for her clients.

 Publications and Presentations